Skip to content

 March 21, 1775, Virginia Governor Dunmore issued a strong proclamation against Richard Henderson and the Transylvania Company.

-March 21, 1782, Captain Estill’s party regrouped between Drowning Creek’s mouth and the mouth of the Red River.
-After a brief discussion, they decided to pursue the Natives at once.
+On March 21, 1782, Captain Estill’s party regrouped between Drowning Creek’s mouth and the mouth of the Red River.
+After a brief discussion, they decided to pursue the Natives immediately.
 Of the 40 men in Captain Estill’s party, five had families in Estill’s Station.
-These were the men that would return at once to guard the fort.
+These were the men who would return immediately to guard the fort.

 March 21, 1870, the General Assembly “concerning the death of Lewis Collins of Maysville, expressed its “deep regret” at his death.
 Collins was “a native Kentuckian of great purity of character and enlarged public spirit.”
 Lewis Collins is known as the state’s 1st historian.
 He owned and edited The Eagle newspaper in Maysville for 27 years.

 March 21, 1897, two men went to the gallows, behind the courthouse in Newport, for the last public hanging in Campbell County.
 Locals found him guilty of decapitating a pregnant 22-year-old named Ms. Pearl Bryan.
-The community got so infatuated; the courthouse sold tickets to the courtroom.
+The community became so infatuated that the courthouse sold tickets to the courtroom.
 More than 5,000 people stood outside the Newport courthouse for updates.

 March 21, 1903, Deputy Sheriff Bert Casteel, Laurel County Sheriff’s Department, died from a gunshot as he and his brother served a warrant.